-This designation is reasonably necessary as it will secure land required for the Project and will enable the Transport Agency to carry out the works necessary for the Project.
-The principal reasons for requiring a designation to facilitate the works to which this requirement relates are:
+This alteration to the designation is reasonably necessary as it will provide additional capacity on SH1 to support the Project and will enable the Transport Agency to carry out the works necessary for the Project.
+The principal reasons for requiring an alteration to designation to facilitate the works to which this requirement relates are:

-- It will enable the Transport Agency to achieve its principal objective under the LTMA; - It is necessary for the Transport Agency to achieve the specific Project objectives; - It will allow the Transport Agency and/or its authorised agents to undertake the works in accordance with the designation, notwithstanding anything contrary in the Auckland Unitary Plan: Operative in Part - It will allow the land required to be identified in the Auckland Unitary Plan: Operative in Part, giving a clear indication of the intended use of the land; - It will enable the Project to be undertaken in a comprehensive and integrated manner; and - It will protect the proposed route from future development which may otherwise preclude the construction of the Project.
+- It will enable the Transport Agency to achieve its principal objective under the Land Transport Management Act; - It is necessary for the Transport Agency to achieve the specific Project objectives; - It will allow the Transport Agency and/or its authorised agents to undertake the works in accordance with the designation, notwithstanding anything contrary in the Auckland Unitary Plan: Operative in Part - It will allow the land required to be identified in the Auckland Unitary Plan: Operative in Part, giving a clear indication of the intended use of the land: - It will enable the Project to be undertaken in a comprehensive and integrated manner; and - It will protect the proposed route from future development which may otherwise preclude the construction of the Project.